COATnor/datacatalog/README.md

 Please stop the containers before running `make` again.
 Use `CTRL+C` to stop them.

 Changes made inside the `ckanext-coat` directory will affect the running container.
+It could be needed to restart the `ckan` container after changes.

+The credentials for the development image are:
+  - Username: administrator
+  - Password: administrator

 ### Testing